 Many sticks come with a small percentage of aramid in their composition.
 Its main role is to absorb vibrations, but also to add durability.

 Wood is more suitable for beginners, although many experienced players still choose this material.
 It does have a few benefits though.
 Most importantly, it will add to your control, especially when receiving the ball or dribbling.
 On another note, it is also cheaper than other materials.

-During my research, I found lots of hockey sticks based on fiberglass – any kind of percentage, from low to high.
-Fiberglass is about strength and power.
+During my research, I found lots of hockey sticks based on fibreglass – any kind of percentage, from low to high.
+Fibreglass is about strength and power.
 It is also durable and will give the stick a particular fill.
-Fiberglass is not as rigid as carbon, so you have some forgiveness too.
-From many points of view, it shares similar characteristics with carbon, but it is more cost efficient.
+Fibreglass is not as rigid as carbon, so you have some forgiveness too.
+From many points of view, it shares similar characteristics with carbon, but it is more cost-efficient.

 I may not be a professional player, but I do know my game.
 I play field hockey for over a decade.
 In my opinion, new players should start with a low percentage of carbon (well, 0%) and work their way up as they gain more experience.